 In 1925, when it was realized that such maintenance would have to be done on a continuous basis, another treaty was signed establishing the International Boundary Commission as the permanent caretaker of the boundary area and its markers.
 The job of keeping the boundary vista in proper order fell to the International Boundary Commission.

 Now, let us turn back to the items of real interest…the sketches and map!
-Dating to the early 1900s, these sketches illustrate vast stretches of untouched wilderness along the United States/Canadian Border.
+Dating to the mid-1800s, these sketches illustrate vast stretches of untouched wilderness along the United States/Canadian Border.
 Included in this particular set of drawings are renderings of mountain vistas, rivers, and meadowlands, some featuring people and animals, and some with just the landscape alone.

 Of particular interest in this collection is a map the territory surrounding the St. John’s River and the British Settlement of New Brunswick.
 Dating to 1812, this map contains a great deal of information not only about navigating the St. John’s River, but also about the settlements along the river’s banks.
 In some places, individual landowners are even identified by name.
 For an extra bit of fun, see if you can locate the local tavern on this map.
 (Hint: It’s located around the middle section of the map.)